Questions Every Parent of a Child with a Disability Should Ask Before Taking a Voucher

 3. CAN YOUR CHILD MEET THE ADMISSIONS REQUIREMENTS FOR THE PRIVATE SCHOOL?

 Public schools are required by law to educate students with disabilities.
-Most private schools accepting vouchers are treated the similarly: they can choose not to take students for a number of reasons, including disability.
-Private schools may also evaluate a child’s academic achievements and disciplinary history when considering them for admission.
+However, private schools accepting vouchers can choose not to take students for a number of reasons, including disability.
+Private schools may also evaluate a child’s academic achievement and disciplinary history, which can present additional barriers to entry for students with disabilities.

 4. ARE YOUR ONLY OPTIONS SEGREGATED SETTINGS?